 Are you a whiz at fixing cars?
 Make some videos of how to do your own oil changes and throw it up on your site or even YouTube.

 People who have successfully done this are called influencers, and the internet is chalk full of them.
 These are the people who have deemed themselves an expert in their field and have the content to back it up.

-Once this happens, you can start thinking about creating a course or choosing affiliate products to promote and sell.
+Once you have created the blog, you can start thinking about creating a course or choosing affiliate products to promote and sell.

 3. Create an E-course

 You don’t necessarily have to have a website to create a course.
-However, you’d definitely be at an advantage if you already have a site that generates traffic and has subscribers because you could easily market your e-course to them.
+However, you’d definitely be at an advantage if you already have a site that generates traffic.
+This is because you could easily market your e-course your existing audience.